 Mixing tips part 2 - Topic: Side-Chain and its applications

-There are many ways to use side chaining.
-In addition to the already known techniques, we show a few more examples of what the Side chain compression can still be good.
+There are many ways to use side-chaining.
+In addition to the already known techniques, we show a few more examples of what side-chain compression can still be good for.

 Just in EDMArea, the pumping effect of a side-chain process has become very modern again.
 Other terms by which the process is known include New York Compression or Upward compression.
 Let us now first come to the three most popular possible uses.